Arron-dong/LSRE--2016-PuLeYing-/Seminars/seminarnotes1.md

 For large scale, we should detail the each part while we keep caring about the relationship between each part.

 From article[4], the author says that Product roadmapping is an approach to manage high-level view to like business aspects to RE.
-The purpose is that
+The purpose is that:

-1.How to provide important market the right product at the right time
-2. How to improve the cross-functional process to create a new product
+1.How to provide important market the right product at the right time 2.How to improve the cross-functional process to create a new product

 -------